All authors do things differently.

-A. I decided that I would rather write another book, or ten, rather than wasting years writing synopsis, sending out manuscripts and riding the roller coaster of unanswered emails and or rejections.
-Amazon publishing has devised the most user friendly program and it’s free.
+A. I decided that I would rather write another book, or ten, rather than wasting years writing synopses, sending out manuscripts and riding the roller coaster of unanswered emails and or rejections.
+Amazon publishing has devised an amazing user friendly program and it’s free.
 However, self publishing is not for everyone.
 There are dozens of publishing agents and publishers – problem is, many are not taking submissions.

 Q. WHY ARE YOUR NOVELS SO ECLECTIC?

 A. I write fiction novels about everyday people with real issues.
 Yes, it is well-known that by sticking to one genre there is a higher possibility that I would establish a larger fan club more quickly.
 But that would prevent me from fully expressing myself.
 I don’t want to write books where others have dictated the genre and the subject.
 Sometimes it is not about the money.
 It is about writing for the love of writing and writing about subjects that matter.

 Q. WHY DON’T YOU WRITE HORROR OR ZOMBIE STORIES?